Save lists.html as links.html.

 Save the file and view it in a browser.
 The link should now be visible but it will not work (try it) as there is no page of that name (yet).

-Another potentially useful attribute is title.
-This is some extra text which will pop up if you hover over the link.
+Another potentially useful attribute is title which was explained earlier.
 Change your third bullet list item to this:

 <li><a href="tables.html" title="This link leads to a page with a table in it">tables</a></li>